konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 The `customizations/custom-cluster-selector/transformer.yaml` is the transformer configuration.
 There are two changes in the [custom-cluster-selector/transformer.yaml](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/transformer.yaml) compared to the built-in [clusterselector/transformer.yaml](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/kubernetes/clusterselector/transformer.yaml) :
 * The name of the custom transformer is `CustomClusterSelector` (see `name` field in the `metadata` section).
-* We are also specifying an `override` section which is asking Move2Kube to disable the transformer named `ClusterSelector` if `CustomClusterSelector` transformer is present.
+* Specify an `override` section which is asking Move2Kube to disable the transformer named `ClusterSelector` if `CustomClusterSelector` transformer is present.

 ```console
   $ cat customizations/custom-cluster-selector/transformer.yaml